influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withPaused(paused)
 ```

-When a Prometheus deployment is paused, no actions except for deletion will be performed on the underlying objects.
+"When a Prometheus deployment is paused, no actions except for deletion will be performed on the underlying objects."

 ### fn spec.withPortName